 02 Dec 6 Tips for Taking Care of Yourself When You’re Also Responsible for Taking Care of Others

-As we approach the end of what has certainly been an overwhelmingly stressful year for all, parents: you’ve done a great job caring for your kids, and now is an important time to remember to take care of ourselves.
+Parents: you’ve done a great job caring for your kids, and now is an important time to remember to take care of ourselves!
+It has certainly been an overwhelmingly stressful year for all, it’s an important time to recommit to practicing self-care.
 Whether you are a parent, full time caregiver, or in the helping profession, you understand the challenge of balancing “me-time” with the time required for others.

 Have you wondered what “self-care” really is and how to practically implement it?